Introduction

 A single user can have multiple accounts, but each account can be associated with only one user.

-For every provider with different protocols, the endpoints are already configured in the plugin.
-It creates catchl-all segement route and process all requests and responses that directly invokes the plugin core and handles the authentication.
+For each provider with different protocols and user session management, the necessary endpoints are preconfigured in the plugin.
+It defines a catch-all segment route that processes all incoming requests and responses, delegating them to the plugin core to handle authentication.

 Payload has exposed ways to use their inbuilt session mechanism to tweak it the way you need.
 It is helpful to understand and tailor the user session and extend it if needed.
 To keep things simple and even, the core of the plugin uses Payload session.